Vladimir-csp/uwsm/README.md

 - It fills systemd and dbus environments with essential vars set by compositor:
   `WAYLAND_DISPLAY`, `DISPLAY`
-- Any additional vars can be given as arguments by name.
+- Any additional vars can be given as arguments by name or listed in `UWSM_FINALIZE_VARNAMES` var, which is also pre-filled by plugins.
 - Undefined vars are silently ignored.
 - Any exported variables are also added to cleanup list.
 - If environment export is successful, it signals compositor service readiness,